Alexandrov's Patchwork and the Bonnet--Myers Theorem for Lorentzian length spaces: Preliminaries

 When treating local curvature bounds, we consider spaces covered by comparison neighbourhoods.
 In establishing a globalization theorem, a precise description of the aforementioned covering will be useful.
 To this end, one step of the causal ladder, namely strong causality, is crucial:

 \begin{defi}[Strong causality] A \LpLS $X$ is called \emph{strongly causal} if $\mathcal{I}:= \Set*{ I(x,y) \given x,y \in X}$ is a subbasis for the topology induced by $d$. \end{defi}

-It turns out, however, that a finite intersection of diamonds inside an arbitrary neighbourhood is not sufficient; we will actually require the existence of a single timelike diamond inside any neighbourhood, i.e., $\mathcal{I}$ must be a basis for the topology.
-In order to show that such a basis exists, we now introduce the notions of non-timelike local isolating \cite[Definition 3.2.3]{BR22} and approximating \cite[Definition 2.17]{BGH21} spaces:
+It turns out, however, that a finite intersection of diamonds inside an arbitrary neighbourhood is not sufficient for subdividing arbitrary timelike triangles into sub-triangles as needed in the eventual Lorentzian version of Alexandrov's Patchwork; we will actually require the existence of a single timelike diamond inside any neighbourhood, i.e., $\mathcal{I}$ must be a basis for the topology.
+In order to show that such a basis exists, we now introduce the notions of non-timelike locally isolating spaces and approximating spaces in the sense of \citet*[Definition 3.2.3]{BR22} and \citet*[Definition 2.17]{BGH21} respectively:

-\begin{defi}[Non-timelike local isolation and approximating] A subset $A$ of a Lorentzian pre-length space $X$ is said to be \emph{non-future locally isolating} if for all $a \in A$ with $I^+(a) \neq \emptyset$ and for all neighbourhoods $U_a \subseteq A$ of $a$ there exists $b_+ \in U_a$ such that $a \ll b_+$.
+\begin{defi}[Non-timelike local isolating spaces] A subset $A$ of a Lorentzian pre-length space $X$ is said to be \emph{non-future locally isolating} if for all $a \in A$ with $I^+(a) \neq \emptyset$ and for all neighbourhoods $U_a \subseteq A$ of $a$ there exists $b_+ \in U_a$ such that $a \ll b_+$.
 Similarly, we define a non-past locally isolating set.
-We say $A$ is non-timelike locally isolating if it satisfies both properties.
+We say $A$ is non-timelike locally isolating if it satisfies both properties. \end{defi}